hcilabasu/crowd-creativity/README.md

 ## Todo for Study 1
 - Fix display of a really long idea by possibly cloning element, expanding it significantly, and adding a scrollbar
-- Implement click action on idea in the task panel
 - Implement minimap for solution space
 - Highlight headers on solution space when a cell is highlighted
+- Implement tag suggestions based on existing tag + similarity to previous ideas
+- Light tracking of UI actions (what's clicked, when, where user is focusing, etc.)

 ## Known issues
 - The bottom of the layout is cutoff by the amount of the navbar